michelin/suricate-widgets/README.md

 ## Suricate Widget Tester

 The Suricate Widget Tester is a tool that helps you testing your widget.
 It is available at https://github.com/michelin/suricate-widget-tester.

+## Contribution

+We welcome contributions from the community!
+Before you get started, please take a look at our [contribution guide](https://github.com/michelin/suricate-widgets/blob/master/CONTRIBUTING.md) to learn about our guidelines and best practices.
+We appreciate your help in making Suricate a better tool for everyone.